Three-dimensional quantum Hall effect and magnetothermoelectric properties in Weyl semimetals: Results and Discussion

-In Fig.\ \ref{fig.2}(b), we present the Hall conductivities with the different magnetic field strengths for a clean sample $W = 0$.
-As we can see, more quantized Hall plateaus emerge as the gap between the $n=0$ LLs reduces with decreasing magnetic field strength from $B_z=1/24$ to $B_z=1/192$.
-In Fig.\ \ref{fig.2}(c), we show the effect of random disorder on the quantum Hall effect.
-The disorder strengths are chosen as $W=0.2$, $1.0$ and $2.0$, respectively.
-The system size is taken to be $N=48\times 12\times 16$ and the magnetic field strength is chosen as $B_z=1/48$.
-It is found that the central two plateaus around the band center are most robust against disorder scattering.
-Therefore, we can conclude that the characteristic features of the $\sigma_{xy}$ depends on the size in the $z$ direction, magnetic field strength, and disorder, and the quantization is observable when the spacing between the neighboring $n=0$ LLs is larger than the LL broadening by the disorder.
+In Fig.\ \ref{fig.2}(b), we present the Hall conductivities with different magnetic field strengths for a clean sample $W = 0$.
+The system size is fixed at $N=192\times 24\times 24$.
+As we can see, more wide quantized Hall plateaus emerge, as the gap between the $n=-1$ and $n=1$ LLs increases from $E_{g}=4\sqrt {\pi\phi}t\simeq 0.5t$ to $E_{g}=1.4t$ with increasing magnetic flux from $\phi=1/192$ to $1/24$.
+In Fig.\ \ref{fig.2}(c), we show the effect of random disorder on the QHE and electron density of states (DOS) for fixed system size and magnetic flux.
+It is found that the wide plateaus with $\nu = 3, 5, 7$ around the band center are most robust against disorder scattering.
+The disorder affects the plateaus through inducing the LL broadening $\Gamma$~\cite{Jonson1984,ShiPRL2009}.
+In the absence of disorder, the DOS is singular for these $n=0$ LLs.
+When the disorder is introduced, the DOS is broadened showing a series of peaks around each LL.
+The magnitude of $\Gamma$ can be estimated from the width of the broadened DOS.
+For example, $\Gamma\simeq 0.1t$ for $W=2t$.
+A finite temperature $k_BT$ plays a similar role to $\Gamma$.
+The quantized Hall plateaus will remain stable until the LL broadening $\Gamma$ or temperature $k_{B}T$ becomes comparable to the energy spacing $\Delta E$ between neighboring $n=0$ LLs.
+For both ZrTe$_5$ and NbP, the Fermi velocity is about $v_{F}^{z}\sim 5\times 10^5m/s$~\cite{ZrTe5PNAS2017,NbPNatPhys2015}.
+We can estimate $\Delta E\simeq 0.02eV$, or equivalently, $230K$ in temperature for a $n_{z}a=100nm$ thick system.

-\section{Thermoelectric transport}
+\subsection{Thermoelectric transport}